 AGENDA ITEM 5 - Special Forces Public Information Policy

 23. The Secretary said that interest in SF matters had dropped significantly over recent months as the intensity of operations in Afghanistan had been reduced.
 As highlighted in his earlier report at Item 3 he said that continued efforts to try to develop a more productive dialogue with DSF staff were not particularly successful.
 The Chairman proposed that this topic should cease to be a standing item on the agenda of the DPBAC meetings.
 The Vice-Chairman agreed with this but said that the increased openness of the Agencies was in marked contrast to the DSF position.
 Anything that could be done to encourage DSF to engage more with the Media would be welcome.
 In conclusion, the Chairman said that he would talk to DSF with a view to encouraging some form of dialogue.

 AGENDA ITEM 6 – Composition of the DPBAC Media Side

 24. The Vice-Chairman said that the new member (David Higgerson) had the right background in digital media and would bring an important new dimension to the Committee.

 AGENDA ITEM 7 – Any Other Business

-33. The next DPBAC meeting was planned for 6 pm on Thursday 7 November 2013, immediately after the Media-side pre-meeting, which would begin at 5.00 pm.
-The main meeting would be followed by the annual dinner at Admiralty House.
+27. The next DPBAC meeting was planned for 6.00 pm on Thursday 8 May 2014, immediately after the Media-side pre-meeting, which would begin at 5.00 pm.

 Minutes of Previous Meetings